-In relation to the exhibition Liquid Horizons, Ali Cherri will present two of his films, The Digger (2015) and Somniculus (2017), as well as his lecture-performance Water Blues (2018).
-The screenings and lecture-performance will be followed by a conversation with Rado Ištok, curator of Liquid Horizons, which also includes Ali Cherri’s installation, A Plot for a Possible Resurrection II (2019) in which the artist will draw links between his films and installations.
+In relation to the exhibition Liquid Horizons, Ali Cherri will introduce two of his films, The Digger (2015) and Somniculus (2017).
+The screenings will be followed by a conversation with Rado Ištok, curator of Liquid Horizons, which also includes Ali Cherri’s installation, A Plot for a Possible Resurrection II (2019) in which the artist will draw links between his films and installations.

 Ali Cherri’s work deals with questions of heritage, loss, ruination, decay, archeology and museology.
-These themes are also central in the two films, while in his lecture-performance Water Blues he will present his research on the cultural and geopolitical significance of mud which is related to his current work in Sudan and from which his installation at tranzit is also derived.
+These themes are also central in the films, while in the course of the presentation and discussion he will talk about his current body of research, Water Blues, on the cultural and geopolitical significance of mud, swamps and floods which is related to his work in Sudan and from which his installation at tranzit is also derived.

 Mud fascinates as both material and metaphor.
 Its transformation into material for construction is a process as old as humanity.
 Very few spaces translate the periphery of human existence as well as the swamps where mud occurs.
 Neither completely soil nor completely water, swamps have long been considered as dreaded areas, enigmatic and ghostly places that cause death and sickness.
 The imaginary around mud embodies this in-between state; a ground favourable not only for natural resources, but also for imagination, and since the myth of Adam, for creation.
 In Sudan, these mud-sites are also literally geo-political swamps, where economic forces have converged to create a disaster that has inundated entire villages and their histories.
 Through a journey into different stories around swamps, drowning but also resurrecting, Water Blues is a dive into the terrific “dirty waters”.